What is the Present Simple?

 Long phrases like once a week, every month, or in the morning typically go to the end of the sentence in the Present Simple sentences.
 Adverbs of frequency (always, usually, sometimes) are placed after the subject (I, You, They) and before the verb (go, visit, spend).

-How to use the Present Simple tense?
+How to use the Simple Present tense?

 |---|---|